Interior algebra: Stone duality and representation for interior algebras

 The pre-order obtained in the Jónsson–Tarski approach corresponds to the accessibility relation in the Kripke semantics for an S4 theory, while the intermediate field of sets corresponds to a representation of the Lindenbaum–Tarski algebra for the theory using the sets of possible worlds in the Kripke semantics in which sentences of the theory hold.
 Moving from the field of sets to a Boolean space somewhat obfuscates this connection.
 By treating fields of sets on pre-orders as a category in its own right this deep connection can be formulated as a category theoretic duality that generalizes Stone representation without topology.
-R. Goldblatt had shown that with restrictions to appropriate homomorphisms such a duality can be formulated for arbitrary modal algebras and modal frames.
+R. Goldblatt had shown that with restrictions to appropriate homomorphisms such a duality can be formulated for arbitrary modal algebras and Kripke frames.
 Naturman showed that in the case of interior algebras this duality applies to more general topomorphisms and can be factored via a category theoretic functor through the duality with topological fields of sets.
 The latter represent the Lindenbaum–Tarski algebra using sets of points satisfying sentences of the S4 theory in the topological semantics.
-The pre-order can be obtained as the specialization pre-order of the McKinsey-Tarski topology.
+The pre-order can be obtained as the specialization pre-order of the McKinsey–Tarski topology.
 The Esakia duality can be recovered via a functor that replaces the field of sets with the Boolean space it generates.
-Via a functor that instead replaces the pre-order with its corresponding Alexandrov topology, an alternative representation of the interior algebra as a field of sets is obtained where the topology is the Alexandrov bico-reflection of the McKinsey-Tarski topology.
+Via a functor that instead replaces the pre-order with its corresponding Alexandrov topology, an alternative representation of the interior algebra as a field of sets is obtained where the topology is the Alexandrov bico-reflection of the McKinsey–Tarski topology.
 The approach of formulating a topological duality for interior algebras using both the Stone topology of the Jónsson–Tarski approach and the Alexandrov topology of the pre-order to form a bi-topological space has been investigated by G. Bezhanishvili, R.Mines, and P.J.
 Morandi.
-The McKinsey-Tarski topology of an interior algebra is the intersection of the former two topologies.
+The McKinsey–Tarski topology of an interior algebra is the intersection of the former two topologies.

 Metamathematics

-Grzegorczyk proved the elementary theory of closure algebras undecidable.
+Grzegorczyk proved the first-order theory of closure algebras undecidable.
 Naturman demonstrated that the theory is hereditarily undecidable (all its subtheories are undecidable) and demonstrated an infinite chain of elementary classes of interior algebras with hereditarily undecidable theories.